rhpvorderman/sequali/README.rst

                             The minimum amount of sequences that need to be present to be considered overrepresented even if the threshold fraction is surpassed.
 Useful for smaller files.
+Default: 100
       --overrepresentation-max-threshold OVERREPRESENTATION_MAX_THRESHOLD
                             The threshold above which a sequence is considered overrepresented even if the threshold fraction is not surpassed.
 Useful for very large files.
+Default:
+                            9,223,372,036,854,775,807
       --max-unique-sequences MAX_UNIQUE_SEQUENCES
-                            The maximum amount of unique sequences to gather.
+                            The maximum amount of unique fragments to gather.
                             Larger amounts increase the sensitivity of finding overrepresented sequences at the cost of increasing memory usage.
+Default: 5,000,000
+      --overrepresentation-fragment-length OVERREPRESENTATION_FRAGMENT_LENGTH
+                            The length of the fragments to sample.
+The maximum is
+                            31. Default: 31.
+      --overrepresentation-sample-every OVERREPRESENTATION_SAMPLE_EVERY
+                            How often a read should be sampled.
+Default: 1 in 8.
+                            More samples leads to better precision, lower speed, and also towards more bias towards the beginning of the file as the fragment store gets filled up with more sequences from the beginning.
       --deduplication-estimate-bits DEDUPLICATION_ESTIMATE_BITS
                             Determines how many sequences are maximally stored to estimate the deduplication rate.
 Maximum stored
                             sequences: 2 ** bits * 7 // 10.
 Memory required: 2 **
-                            bits * 24
+                            bits * 24.
+Default: 19.

 Acknowledgements
 ================